-In addition, there are new treatments to consider for the treatment of stage I NSCLC that are available now only through clinical trials.
+In addition, there are new treatments to consider for the treatment of stage IIA and IIB lung cancer that are available now only through clinical trials, such as immunotherapy and surgery followed by both radiation therapy and immunotherapy.

-Side effects of stage I NSCLC treatment and how to manage them
+Side effects of stage II NSCLC treatment and how to manage them

 Side effects from lung cancer treatment are common, but just because a side effect is common does not mean that you will have it.
-Before you begin your treatment for stage I NSCLC, discuss with your healthcare team what side effects you might expect and how to prevent or ease them.
+Before you begin your treatment for stage II NSCLC, discuss with your healthcare team what side effects you might expect and how to prevent or ease them.
 Speak with your healthcare team if and when new side effects begin, as treating them early on is often more effective than trying to treat them once they have already become severe.
 Although most side effects go away when treatment is over, some can last a long time.